stoyanovgeorge/ffmpeg/README.md

 # Automated FFMPEG Compilation script for Ubuntu

+Before Proceeding with the FFMPEG compilation script, please make sure the check the [Wiki](https://github.com/stoyanovgeorge/ffmpeg/wiki "Wiki") section for different usage examples of FFMPEG.

 Automated scripts for compilation of the latest [FFMPEG](https://ffmpeg.org/ "FFMPEG Official Page") and its most popular librarires for Ubuntu based systems.
 The script is tested and working on Ubuntu 16.04 LTS Xenial Xerus.

 ```